CITE: Evaluating Threats

 Scoring Features

-• Team: Toggling the Team icon, displays how the team has scored this move so far.
+- Team: Toggling the Team icon displays how the team scored this move so far.
 This is the score that the team collaborates on and submits for the current move.
-This score will be compared to the official score.
+This score compares to the official score.
 The Team score appears under the Score Summary range.

-• Team Avg: The average of all the users on the team.
+- Team Avg: The average for all of the users on the team.
 The Team Avg appears under the Score Summary range for all moves except the current move.

-• Group Avg: The average of all of the teams in the user's group.
-Group Avg appears under the Score Summary range for all moves except for the current move.
+- Group Avg: The average for all of the teams in the user's group.
+Group Avg appears under the Score Summary range for all moves except the current move.

-• Official: The potential score; that is, how the incident should have been scored had it been a real-life scenario.
+- Official: The potential score; that is, how the incident would score in a real-life scenario.
 Official score appears under the Score Summary range for all moves except the current move.

-• Submit: Submits the score indicating that the user is done scoring the current move.
-Click Yes or No. If the user clicks Yes, but changes their mind, click Reopen to edit the scoring.
+- Submit: Submits the score, indicating that the user scored the current move.
+Click Yes or No. If the user clicks Yes but changes their mind, click Reopen to edit the scoring.

-• Clear: Clears any selections the user has checked but does not clear comments enterred.
+- Clear: Clears any selections the user has checked but does not clear comments entered.
 Selecting Clear returns to a score of 0.00.

 Categories and Options

-Categories that are individually scored based upon the current move situation.
-For each category, select as many options as relevant.
-Selecting options assigns points to each category which are compiled to create the move score as defined by the scoring model.
+Categories are individually scored based upon the current move situation.
+For each category, select one or more relevant options.
+Selecting options assigns points to each category, which compile to create the move score as defined by the scoring model.

 Add, Edit, and Delete a Comment